krompaco/record-collector/content/record-collector-dotnet/pages/getting-started.md

 * [record-collector.netlify.app](https://record-collector.netlify.app/) is published with `default`
 * [record-collector-simplecss.netlify.app](https://record-collector-simplecss.netlify.app/) is using `simplecss`

-If you are using `simplecss` you should remove the two `npm` commands from the Netlify deploy guides.

 ## Run the web app in ASP.NET MVC mode